 Which Strategy is Best to Build Savings?

-With digital savings, how much you save will depend on which method you use.
-You likely won’t save as much with just the roundup savings, but if you combine it with any other digital savings method, you set it up once and will save as much as you would manually if not more.
+With digital or automated savings, how much you save will depend on which method you use.
+You likely won’t save as much with just the roundup savings, but if you combine it with another digital savings method you can easily surpass the $1,000 saved in a year.
+Simply set it up once and you will save as much as you would manually if not more.

 Personally, I’m partial to automatic digital savings because otherwise, I’m likely to forget to set the money aside, also I hardly ever go to the bank and rarely use cash.
 But that is just me.